Justin-Watkins/Justin-Watkins.github.io/07-LeadScoring.md

 #>  0.1696214
 ```

 Tuning has improved our model.
 0.0097881 percent.
-Now we can apply this model back to our test data and observe the results.
+We can apply this model to our test data and observe the results.

 ```r